chee-zaram/binary_trees/README.md

   It takes in a pointer to the first integer in the array, and the size of the array.
 - `bst_search`: This function finds a node in a tree.
   It takes a pointer to the root node and the value of the node to find.
+- `bst_remove`: This function removes a node from a tree.
+It takes the address of the pointer to the root node and the value of the node to remove.
+  If the node to be deleted has two children, it is replaced with its first in-order successor.

 Each function has a prototype in the binary_trees.h header file and an implementation in the corresponding .c file.